sj1999-BIT/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Viewing help : `help`
-This feature provides you with the help page link, so that you can access it to troubleshoot your problem with the info provided.
+This feature provides you with the help page link so that you can access it to troubleshoot your problem with the info provided.

 To show a message on how to access the help page.